Jamil611/ipl-2022-analysis-python/README.md

 ## 📊 Key Insights

-For a detailed insight summary, please refer to `IPL 2022 Insights.pdf`.
+For a detailed insight summary, please refer to `IPL 2022 Data Analysis Insight.pdf`.
 Some highlights include:

 * **Jos Buttler** was the highest run scorer, consistently leading Rajasthan Royals to big totals.
 * **Yuzvendra Chahal** topped the bowling charts with game-changing spells.